RockHoward/radguild/Introduction.md

 - blueprint certification, and
 - auditing.

-Contact the Guild and let us help project succeed!
+Contact the Guild and let us help your Radix project succeed!

 ---------------------------------